-The VHA may not select a proposal for existing, newly constructed, or rehabilitated PBV housing on a site or enter into an agreement to enter into a HAP contract or HAP contract for units on the site, unless the VHA has determined that PBV assistance for housing at the selected site is consistent with the goal of deconcentrating poverty and expanding housing and economic opportunities.
-The standard for deconcentrating poverty and expanding housing and economic opportunities must be consistent with the VHA Plan under 24 CFR 903 and the VHA administrative plan.
+The VPHA may not select a proposal for existing, newly constructed, or rehabilitated PBV housing on a site or enter into an agreement to enter into a HAP contract or HAP contract for units on the site, unless the VPHA has determined that PBV assistance for housing at the selected site is consistent with the goal of deconcentrating poverty and expanding housing and economic opportunities.
+The standard for deconcentrating poverty and expanding housing and economic opportunities must be consistent with the VPHA Plan under 24 CFR 903 and the VPHA administrative plan.

-In addition, prior to selecting a proposal, the VHA must determine that the site is suitable from the standpoint of facilitating and furthering full compliance with the applicable Civil Rights Laws, regulations, and Executive Orders, and that the site meets the HQS site and neighborhood standards at 24 CFR 982.401(l).
+In addition, prior to selecting a proposal, the VPHA must determine that the site is suitable from the standpoint of facilitating and furthering full compliance with the applicable Civil Rights Laws, regulations, and Executive Orders, and that the site meets the HQS site and neighborhood standards at 24 CFR 982.401(1).

-It is the VHA goal to select sites for PBV housing that provide for deconcentrating poverty and expanding housing and economic opportunities.
-In complying with this goal the VHA will limit approval of sites for PBV housing in census tracts that have poverty concentrations of 20 percent or less.
+It is the \underline{VP} A goal to select sites for PBV housing that provide for deconcentrating poverty and expanding housing and economic opportunities.
+In complying with this goal the \underline{PV} HA will limit approval of sites for PBV housing in census tracts that have poverty concentrations of 20 percent or less.

-However, the VHA will grant exceptions to the 20 percent standard where the VHA determines that the PBV assistance will complement other local redevelopment activities designed to deconcentrate poverty and expand housing and economic opportunities in census tracts with poverty concentrations greater than 20 percent, such as sites in:
+However, the VPHA will grant exceptions to the 20 percent standard where the VPHA determines that the PBV assistance will complement other local redevelopment activities designed to deconcentrate poverty and expand housing and economic opportunities in census tracts with poverty concentrations greater than 20 percent, such as sites in:

-A census tract in which the proposed PBV development will be located in a HUD-designated Enterprise Zone, Economic Community, Choice Neighborhood, or Renewal Community;
+A census tract in which the proposed PBV development will be located in a HUDdesignated Enterprise Zone, Economic Community, Choice Neighborhood, or Renewal Community;